 Treating Lyme disease is perhaps one of the most controversial subjects in medicine.
 The best way to treat Lyme disease is embroiled in a highly political debate.
 Some medical professionals believe that Lyme disease is an easily treatable, self limiting infection whereas others believe it’s an insidious disease, capable of evading the immune system and persisting beyond a short course of antibiotics, therefore requiring long term treatment.

 Doctors who form the International Lyme and Associated Disease Society (ILADS) tend to recognise the need for longer courses of integrative treatment in some cases due to the persistent nature of the disease and take into account co-infections and other aspects of chronic illness which may be contributing to symptoms.
+This study attempts to define chronic Lyme disease.

 The debate has divided the medical community and effectively lead to two standards of care.
 Doctors who do treat patients for longer than the recommended short course of antibiotics may feel as though their licenses are under threat and patients are caught in the middle of the argument, often not knowing which way to turn.